Qwandy/multinational-retail-data-centralisation/README.md

 ## Installation instructions

 Clone the repo using `git clone https://github.com/Qwandy/multinational-retail-data-centralisation`, create a virtual environment using `python<version> -m venv <virtual-environment-name>`, activate it and then type `pip install -r requirements.txt` into your terminal to install the dependencies.
 This will give you functional access to the code.
-You should familiarise yourself with the methods in the python file if you wish to explore and use them in your own code. 'data_cleaning.py' contains the DataCleaning class, 'data_extraction.py' contains the DataExtractor class and 'database_utils.py' contains the DatabaseConnector class.
+You should familiarise yourself with the methods in the Python file if you wish to explore and use them in your own code. 'data_cleaning.py' contains the DataCleaning class, 'data_extraction.py' contains the DataExtractor class and 'database_utils.py' contains the DatabaseConnector class.
 You can import these py files to your own code to use the methods within the classes.

 ## License